- Make a Deal

 - Mandatory jail time, which can be significant depending on your BAC at the time of arrest and your prior DUI conviction history

-A Skilled Attorney Can Fight DUI Charges in Virginia
+A Skilled DUI Defense Attorney Can Fight Drunk Drivng Charges in Virginia

 No matter what the circumstances—whether you believe you were legally impaired, you aren’t sure if you were legally impaired, or you feel that you have been unjustly accused, you need the best possible defense from a law firm that really understands how to defend against DUI charges in Virginia.